 Recently, a CEO asked me, “How can we grow our workforce without sacrificing our Culture?”
-For any leader, the risk of sacrificing your culture is real.
+For any leader, the risk of sacrificing your culture is real — especially during times of change and growth.
 If your strategic success depends on growing your workforce fast, the good news is that you do not have to sacrifice your culture on the altar of speed.

 Strategic Clarity Comes First

 In our twenty-five years of culture change and change management consulting we have learned that a clear business strategy must come first.
 In fact, our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing organizations.

 But your workforce growth strategy will likely not survive or succeed if you do not have your talent and your corporate culture aligned with your overall talent management plan for the future.